What is the difference between Homeowners Insurance and Mortgage Insurance?

 What if my home is a rental?

-We offer many unique coverages such as guaranteed replacement cost, personal injury, plumbing, slow leaks, equipment breakdown, septic/sump backflow, identity theft, sewer line, and roof/siding matching.
-Our agency specializes in home insurance–often writing more than any other Farmers agency in Washington State–and Farmers is known for offering some of the most competitive rates in the industry.
+Our agency offers many unique coverages such as guaranteed replacement cost, personal injury, plumbing, slow leaks, equipment breakdown, septic/sump backflow, identity theft, sewer line, and roof/siding matching.
+We specialize in home insurance–often writing more than any other Farmers agency in Washington State–and Farmers is known for offering some of the most competitive rates in the industry.